 3. Creating and Thinking Critically: Learners have ideas, manipulate objects, plan and make decisions, test ideas, and reflect on learning

-Researchers observe these three learner characteristics, they don't test them.
+Researchers observe these three learner characteristics; they do not test them.
 The focus is on learner traits like curiosity and resilience.
-A learner asking "What happens if...?" demonstrates creative, critical thought (Researcher name, date).
+A learner asking "What happens if...?" demonstrates creative, critical thought and gives adults useful evidence about how the child is approaching learning.

 Blair and Razza (2007) found that ages 3–5 are key for executive function.
 This includes working memory, self-regulation, and attention in the learner.
 These skills predict academic success better than literacy or maths.